Saturday, June 28, 2025

 “Night-colored” implies sable

-as a mile of tamped tarmac or
+as miles of tamped tarmac or

 a nocturne rising on raven wings